duranhumes/gov/README.md

-Now security would need to be first priority in a system like this for obvious reasons, you'd want to log every thing an authenticated government agent does like basic CRUD on a persons information and give agency heads the ability to rollback changes to a person's information at any point in history that pertains to that specific agency etc. And there would also be an identity strategy beyond the basic 'person' information.
+Now security would need to be first priority in a system like this for obvious reasons, you'd want to log every thing an authenticated government agent does like basic CRUD on a persons information and give agency heads the ability to rollback changes to a person's information at any point in history that pertains to that specific agency etc. And there would also be an identity strategy beyond the basic 'person' information to allow a citizen to also utilize other e-government services online like applying for a business license, renewals etc.

 --